tnyim/jungletv-afdocs/manual/chat.md

 getHistoryExample();
 ```

+> **Note**: always compare chat messages based on their `id` field, and not the reference to their object representation or any other fields, that may be different depending on the object's origin.

 ## Controlling chat settings

 Moderation-focused applications may find it useful to be able to control the availability of the chat feature.